iamqaasim/HyperionDev_Coding_Mentor_Interview/Section C/README.md

 ### My code

+To run the code you need python installed (please view documentation to install python)[install python](https://www.python.org/)

-To run the file:
+To run the main file:

 `python3 number_words.py`

-To run the unit tests:
+To run the unit tests file:

 `python3 unittest.py`